(207) 627-4780

 In all seriousness, Agawam’s magic lies in the ability for every boy that passes through the camp to leave with a network of friends as enduring as that tree.
 Agawam friendships are especially unique because for seven weeks everyone at camp is asked to live by the same value set.
 Of course, this includes the Woodcraft Laws of Beauty, Truth, Fortitude, and Love, which have been a cornerstone of the Agawam experience since its founding.
 It also includes practicing healthy competition, leading by example, and willingness to be pushed outside of your comfort zone.
 The result is the development of both an individual and shared purpose that creates an unshakeable feeling of community.

 In our society, boys and young men need to experience that magic more now than ever.
 I say this based on lived experience, but you don’t have to take my word for it.
 Take the words of NYU professor Scott Galloway who was among the first thought leaders to raise concerns about young men experiencing a social crisis that is going unnoticed by most of society.
-Or consider the words of columnist Julie Jargon who wrote in The Wall Street Journal (subscription required) about the expensive steps parents with means are taking to provide organizational support to their teenage sons struggling to find purpose in the face of endless digital distractions.
+Or consider the words of columnist Julie Jargon who wrote in The Wall Street Journal about the expensive steps parents with means are taking to provide organizational support to their teenage sons struggling to find purpose in the face of endless digital distractions.

 In case you don’t have a chance to read these articles, let me summarize the cause of the crisis: an absence of purpose and positive role models.
 How lucky that these are two things Agawam has in abundance!